Richie Anderson (presenter): Television

+It was also announced, on the 7th August 2025, that Anderson will be a new host on Escape to the Country, from their upcoming series.

 Personal life

-In 2018, Anderson came out as gay to his teammates after playing a game of football, as part of a film for BBC's The One Show, highlighting the pressures of homophobia in the sport.
+In 2018, Anderson came out as gay to his teammates after playing a game of football, which was documented as part of a film for The One Show which highlighted the pressures of homophobia in the sport.

+He is a supporter of West Bromwich Albion.

 In 2020, Anderson, along with fellow Radio 2 presenters Jo Whiley and Kate Bottley, participated in three triathlons in three days to raise money for Sport Relief as part of their Dare To Tri campaign.